About the MAP and FAQs

 How many years is the MAP program?

 The MAP Program has 30 hours of coursework and is designed to allow students attending full-time to complete the program in two semesters.
-However, if a student wishes to spend more time writing their thesis for example, we encourage him or her to take a second year in order to fulfill the requirements successfully.
-Additionally, we suggest that students wishing to use a full-time internship as their Capstone experience do so in the Summer after completing the two semesters of coursework.
+However, we suggest that students wishing to use a full-time internship as their Capstone experience do so in the Summer after completing the two semesters of coursework.

 What is required to apply?